IRIS (psychedelic)

-IRIS (2-methoxy-5-ethoxy-4-methylamphetamine) is a lesser-known psychedelic drug and a substituted amphetamine.
+IRIS, also known as 2-methoxy-5-ethoxy-4-methylamphetamine, is a psychedelic drug and a substituted amphetamine.
 It is also the 5-ethoxy analog of DOM.
 IRIS was first synthesized by Alexander Shulgin.
 In his book PiHKAL, the minimum dosage is listed as 9 mg, and the duration unknown.
 IRIS produces few to no effects.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of IRIS.